 Teich points to a perceived counter-effect that could take place in which fewer applications are rejected due to eligibility issues, but more could be invalidated for indefiniteness.
 “If the PTO puts out a new 112 memo,” he says, “do you start seeing examiners focus on 112 much more and are you going to see many more 112 rejections?
 We will have to see.”

-For now, most attorneys and patent owners should agree that the increased attention Section 112 is receiving can be viewed as a good thing.
+For now, most attorneys and patent owners should agree that the increased attention on Section 112 is a good thing.